jmccrystal/GPT-3-Discord-Chatbot/README.md

 # GPT-3-Discord-Chatbot
- A artificial intelligence bot that can respond to people on Discord with context
+ A artificial intelligence bot that can respond to people on Discord